Typhoon Jebi Case Study

 Japan sits on the Pacific typhoon belt.
 This is an area where conditions support the formation of tropical storms.
 There are six main requirements for tropical cyclogenesis: sufficiently warm sea surface temperatures, atmospheric instability, high humidity in the lower to middle levels of the troposphere, enough Coriolis force to develop a low-pressure centre, a pre-existing low-level focus or disturbance, and low vertical wind shear.

-Typhoon Jebi unleashed torrential rain and winds of more than 200km/h (125mps) on the western Japanese cities of Kobe, Osaka and Kyoto on Tuesday 4th September 2018.
+Typhoon Jebi unleashed torrential rain and winds of more than 200km/h (125mps) on the western cities of Kobe, Osaka and Kyoto on Tuesday 4th September 2018.
 Jebi was the worse typhoon to hit Japan in 25 years.
 The storm is considered a category-3 typhoon, out of five, on the Saffir-Simpson scale.

 Typhoon Jebi satellite image